-The majority of knowledge workers’ responsibilities involve creating original work whether it’s designing products, producing insights from data analysis, creating marketing materials, etc. Most workers love the creative freedom their job gives them, however, they often face doubts about whether they're taking the best approaches.
+Most workers love the creative freedom their job gives them, however, they often face doubts about whether they're taking the best approaches.
 By making yourself available to provide casual advice, you can alleviate their anxiety and help prevent them from wasting time on a poor idea.

 2) Facilitate and promote information sharing.

 Your employees are constantly learning new info and discovering solutions to problems.
 Ensuring that info is shared with your whole team enables everyone to do their work faster.
 If your team doesn’t already have a wiki, create one and instruct your team to write entries for approaches to solving new problems, general info that’s potentially relevant to other members of your team, new processes, project documentation, etc.

 To make it easy to find answers, break your wiki into sections for different types of information and have your team create titles that clearly indicate what the info they’re sharing is about.

 In addition to saving your team time, having a robust wiki also minimizes the impact of turnover since it gives new hires access to tons of info that will speed up their on-boarding.

 3) Ensure every employee understands and is committed to their goals

 A Harvard study found that only 5% of employees fully understand their company’s goals and the role they play in achieving them.